FFIG/ffig/README.md

 You will need libclang >=3.8.

-libclang can be installed from homebrew on mac or here: <http://llvm.org/releases/>
+libclang can be installed from here: <http://llvm.org/releases/>

 Set `LD_LIBRARY_PATH` so that libclang can be found.